Horns (film): Plot

 From one confession, Ig learns a new witness in the case is a waitress at the diner where Merrin broke up with him the night she died.
 Ig finds her and discovers she has been fabricating her stories to become famous.
 When Ig talks to Terry, he learns that Terry drove Merrin from the diner the night she died.
 When he touches Terry, Ig sees what happened that night: Merrin left the car en route to her home and ran into the woods.
 Terry passed out in the car and woke up the next morning with a bloody rock in his hand, finding Merrin dead under the treehouse.
 Afraid that he would be implicated, he fled.
 Infuriated, Ig assaults Terry until he is arrested by Officer Eric Hannity, who is another childhood friend.
 The next morning, Ig is released from jail with Lee's help.
 Ig notices Lee wearing Merrin's cross necklace and questions him about it.
 Lee insists there are things about him and Merrin that Ig never knew.

 Later that night, Ig realizes snakes are following him wherever he goes and he uses them to exact vengeance against the waitress.
 Additionally, he gets Eric to act on his feelings for his police partner (who reciprocates his feelings) and forces Terry to overdose on drugs, causing Terry to be tormented by memories of Merrin's death.
 Ig meets Lee by the docks and pulls off Merrin's necklace.
 He realizes Lee was unable to see the horns because he was wearing the necklace.
 Exposed to the horns, Lee falls under their influence and admits to killing Merrin.
 In flashbacks, Lee was also in love with Merrin and was deeply jealous of Ig throughout their childhood.
 Lee followed Merrin into the woods, thinking that Merrin had been sending him signals for a long time and that she had broken up with Ig to be with him.
 When Merrin insisted that she loved Ig more than anyone in the world, Lee raped her in a jealous rage and killed her with a rock, stole her necklace, and planted the bloody rock on Terry.
 In the ensuing confrontation, Lee overpowers Ig and lights him on fire in his car, causing Ig to drive into the bay.
 Lee claims that Ig confessed to the crime and committed suicide.
-The horns allow Ig to survive, horrifically burned and disfigured.
+The horns allow Ig to survive, though horrifically burned and disfigured.

-Merrin's father, who does now believe Ig is innocent, gives him the key to Merrin's lockbox.
+Merrin's father, who now believes that Ig is innocent, gives him the key to Merrin's lockbox.
 When Ig puts on Merrin's cross, his body is restored and the horns disappear.
 In the lockbox, he finds a note from Merrin explaining that she knew Ig was going to propose, but she was dying of cancer and did not want him to suffer, so she pushed him away under the pretense of loving someone else.